History of the Jews in Cologne: Post-war and present

-Of the 19,500 Jewish citizens of Cologne in 1930, about 11,000 were killed during by Nazi regime.
+Of the 19,500 Jewish citizens of Cologne in 1930, about 11,000 were killed during the Nazi regime.
 Some of them were killed after they left Germany to avoid Nazi persecution.
 Among others, the Cologne lawyer Siegmund Klein and his son Walter Klein were killed in Auschwitz concentration camp, after being deported respectively from the Netherlands and France in 1943 and 1942.

 The survivors of the Cologne community regathered in the ruins of the Ehrenfeld asylum, whose main building had been preserved to a large extent, for a new beginning.
 In Ottostraße a synagogue was also temporarily arranged, until the community could rebuild the Neo-Romanesque Lord's house at Roonstraße in 1959.

 At the first post-war Christmas Eve celebrations in 1959, during the Swastika epidemic of 1959–1960, the Roonstrasse Synagogue and the Cologne memorial for the Victims of the Nazi regime were damaged by two members of the extreme rightist Deutsche Reichspartei, who were later arrested.
 The synagogue was daubed with black, white and red color paint, and a swastika and the slogan "Juden raus" were added.

 Rabbis active in Cologne in the postwar period were Zvi Asaria and E. Schereschewski.
 The Monumenta Judaica exhibition, reflecting 2,000 years of Jewish history and culture in the Rhineland, was shown in 1963–64.

 Besides a youth centre, the community maintained a Jewish home for the aged.
 The Jewish community numbered 1,358 in 1989 and 4,650 in 2003.